CodingNomads/articles/fastapi-tutorial/fastapi-tutorial.md

 Congrats!
 You now have a fully functional API that serves a database of remote working locations.

-To learn more, including how to deploy your application so that other's can use it, check out the excellent [FastAPI Docs](https://fastapi.tiangolo.com)
+To learn more, including how to deploy your application so that others can use it, check out the excellent [FastAPI Docs](https://fastapi.tiangolo.com)

 Happy Travels!